-The education level of SeaTac citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.66% of adults 25 and older in SeaTac have a college degree.
+The education level of SeaTac citizens is a little higher than the average for US cities and towns: 22.48% of adults in SeaTac have at least a bachelor's degree.

-The per capita income in SeaTac in 2010 was $21,341, which is lower middle income relative to Washington and the nation.
-This equates to an annual income of $85,364 for a family of four.
+The per capita income in SeaTac in 2018 was $27,654, which is middle income relative to Washington and the nation.
+This equates to an annual income of $110,616 for a family of four.
 However, SeaTac contains both very wealthy and poor people as well.

 SeaTac is an extremely ethnically-diverse city.
 The people who call SeaTac home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of SeaTac residents report their race to be White, followed by Black or African-American.
 SeaTac also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.78% of the city’s residents.
-Important ancestries of people in SeaTac include Ethiopian, Somalian, Irish, and English.
+People of Hispanic or Latino origin account for 17.32% of the city’s residents.
+Important ancestries of people in SeaTac include German, Ethiopian, Irish, English, and Somalian.

 The most common language spoken in SeaTac is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Spanish.